 Social Data Bias In Fashion Trend Forecast

 Let us start from the bottom up.
 How does social influence the retail business?
 Social gets a lot of attention.
 The question is how relevant it is in terms of weightage and accuracy to real trends.
-Impact of social in the purchase should first reflect in their traffic from that channel.
+The impact of social in the purchase should first reflect in their traffic from that channel.

 A quick look at the amount of traffic an online and an omnichannel retailer gets through this medium will give us a magnitude of this channel.
-We looked at ASOS, UK and Macy’s, US as an example to find out their traffic component coming from social.
+We looked at ASOS, UK, and Macy’s, US as an example to find out their traffic component coming from social.
 This is a combination of organic and inorganic actions.

-Essentially we are looking at 1-5% traffic across an omnichannel retailer to digital native retailer.
+Essentially we are looking at 1-5% traffic across an omnichannel retailer to a digital native retailer.
 This gives a foundation for weightage.

 How To Mitigate Deadly Biases From Fashion Trend Forecast?

 We at Stylumia observed this fundamental cause of the huge supply-demand gap in the fashion industry.
 We need a consumer demand lens to trend forecast.
 Today’s lens supplies.
 This is a non-trivial problem.